Skip to main content

 Note: The Quote Sold By field allows you to assign an internal user responsible for the quote.
 This user is the sales representative or team member handling follow-ups and closing the deal.
 It helps to track ownership, filter quotes by user, and measure individual sales performance.
 If it is not assigned manually, the quote is automatically assigned to the user who created it.

-1. Click ”+ Add” in the Parts & Services section and select an option to add parts, products, or services to the quotation, such as Line Item, Bundle, Header, Item Group, or Custom Line Item.
+1. Click ”+ Add” in the Parts & Services section and select an option to add parts, products, or services to the quotation, such as Line Item, Bundle, Section, Item Group, or Custom Line Item.

 If Mandate asset association to line items is enabled in the Settings and your quote includes one or more assets, ensure every line item has an asset selected.
 Otherwise, you won’t be able to save the quote.